 Experience – Reading about the experience of a child in a particular school or hearing it from a friend will give you greater assurance if your child will be safe attending the same school.
 The school’s reputation, online testimonials and the experience of the teachers and staff is a good measurement of the school’s standards.
+If you do not know anyone in Singapore, participate in online forums and discussion to learn more about the school’s environment through other parents.

 Diversity – Early childhood is an ideal time to expose children to new ideas, different cultures and different ways of life, allowing them to have an easier time adapting to change.
 When researching schools, get a sense of the school’s ethos and what types of values they instill in students.
 Schools that cater to a wide variety of cultures, without a dominant nationality or ethnic group, provide students with a rich learning environment in human experience.